quental96/netflix-datavis/README.md

 - Practice on creation charts with `d3` layouts
 - Practice on creation an interactivity

-This repo contain a data and a template with comments needed for visualisation.
-If you'll follow the template you'll need to make changes only to `js/script.js` file.
-The assignment contain three parts and will rated in `50`, `75` and `100` points depending on a number of completed parts.
+This repo contain data and a template with comments needed for visualisation.
+If you follow the template you'll need to make changes only to the `js/script.js` file.
+The assignment contain three parts and will rated in `50`, `75` and `100` points depending on the number of completed parts.

 ## Data

-The data is contain information about Netflix serials from 1940 to 2017 years.
-We'll work with a followin fields:
+The data contains information about Netflix serials from 1940 to 2017 years.
+We'll work with the following fields:

 - title
-- rating(local age rating identifier)
+- rating (local age rating identifier)
 - user rating score
 - release year

 ## PART 1
 Make two charts in existing `svg` containers:

 1. Bubble chart, on which `release year` mapped to `x` position, `user rating score` mapped to the size of the circle and `rating` mapped to a color of the circle.
 2. Donut chart on sorted array of total serials of every `rating`.

 ![](screens/PART1.jpg)